SickProdigy/minecraft-server/README.md

 - resident CustomText to explain how to create residences in game.
 Maybe have a walk through somewhere.

 The rest is tbc
 10/15/23

+Update: 1/27/24
+Added jobs reborn, dynmap back, thought it might of been slowing down the spigot server.
+Just changed to paper, and soooo much faster.
+Should have done this awhile ago really.
+With jobs reborn you get paid for exploring and anything and everything you do.
+Not sure why it go deleted, but definitely needed as a economy server.
+Adding issues with to do list from earlier updates now.
+Issue #6
+Issue #5
+Still other issues